Why does lightning strike? And answers to 50 other weather questions

 How can it rain when it’s sunny?

 A sun shower can happen if the atmosphere is unstable.
 Temperature changes can push air up and down, which can create the right circumstances for rain.
-The sky may look empty because “the air in the sinking columns suppresses clouds, creating areas of clear skies between the showers,” explained The New York Times.

 Why do earthworms show up after it rains?

 After rainfall, it’s common to see worms wriggling around on the pavement.
 Scientists used to think it was so these crawlers wouldn’t drown.
 But worms can breathe through their skin, so they need moisture.
 Experts believe it could be that the wet conditions help worms migrate faster, or that the rain causes vibrations that sound like a predator.

 What are atmospheric rivers?